MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/android/distribute.md

 ## Install the sample app
 1. You, and all other specified testers, should receive an email with a link to download the sample app.
-2. Open the link and follow the instructions to register your device with Mobile Center, and the app will begin installing.
+2. Open the link and follow the instructions to register your device with App Center, and the app will begin installing.